Not-Nap-Time/House_Price_Prediction/README.md

-# Цена дома в городе Казань
+# House price prediction in Kazan

 *Web interface to the model created with Streamlit*